Sage 300 Integration and Automation

 How Does the Workflow Run End-to-End?

-A Sage 300 integration runs through APPSeCONNECT ProcessFlows.
-Each ProcessFlow defines the source system, target system, entity, and connector action.
-It can also include schema rules, mapping logic, validation checks, run mode, retry settings, and monitoring steps before data moves between Sage 300 and connected applications.
+A Sage 300 integration runs through ProcessFlows.
+Each ProcessFlow defines the source system, target system, entity, connector action, schema, mapping logic, validation rules, run mode, retry settings, and monitoring path before any record moves.

 Real-world use cases